 Last Chance Retirement Account Savings

 We’re getting to the end of the year.
 Have you met your retirement savings goals?
-One thing you can do before the last couple of pay periods of the year is log in to your 401k management site and adjust your contribution rate, UP!
-I was debating this during the last month, but in the end, I opted to leave our contributions at 15% because that was our original goal, and Tanya wanted to have cash on hand for a few planned expenses we have coming up soon, so I (reluctantly, LOL) agreed.
+One thing you can do before the last couple of pay periods of the year is log in to your 401(k) management site and adjust your contribution rate, UP!
+I was debating this during the last month, but in the end, I opted to leave our contributions at 15% because that was our original goal, and Tanya wanted to have cash on hand for a few planned expenses we have coming up soon, so I (reluctantly) agreed.
 I’m the one in our relationship who pushes the envelope on our contributions, and she’s the one staying reserved.
 We balance each other well in that way, so we keep short- and long-term spending plans in perspective.

-Your 2023 Goal
+Your Goal for the Year

 What’s Your Next Savings Move?

-Sometimes, your company 401k plan is the best place to do that because it has respectable, low-cost fund options, but sometimes contributing up to your employer match is wisest, and you can use your traditional IRA or Roth IRA to reach the remainder of that 15% target.
+Sometimes, your company 401(k) plan is the best place to do that because it has respectable, low-cost fund options, but sometimes contributing up to your employer match is wisest, and you can use your traditional IRA or Roth IRA to reach the remainder of that 15% target.
 You might go in that direction if your workplace investment choices are limited, high-cost, or poor-performing.
 We include helping you evaluate your options as part of our wealth management and financial planning.
 Gather your latest plan statement, employer matching details, and the available investment options, and contact us today to review your workplace retirement plan.

 Is it Time to Rebalance?

 The other thing that you can do to maximize your contributions is reassess your allocation, both current and going forward.
 Maybe it’s time to rebalance because one fund has done well, and the others have been laggards.
 Rebalancing your portfolio allows you to sell high and buy low – exactly what you want to do to maximize your gains.
 It could also be time to dial back the risk in your portfolio as you near retirement.
 Rebalancing accomplishes that too.
-One nice feature of the 401k plan we use is auto-rebalancing, however, you don’t want to overdo that either, so be aware that once every six to twelve months is usually sufficient.
+One nice feature of the 401 (k) plan we use is auto-rebalancing; however, you don’t want to overdo that either, so be aware that once every six to twelve months is usually sufficient.
 As part of your annual review, we look at how your workplace portfolio has performed and recommend changes if necessary.

 A Reprieve from a Tough Decision